AbigailGreen/AyrshireWitches/README.md

 ## Imagery

 The main image at the top of each page is designed to convey the subject matter, without being overpowering or detracting from site content.
 The colours fit the overall site colour palette.
-It has a timeless, ethereal aesthetic. https://unsplash.com/photos/pMKm9pybnTE
+It has a classic timeless feel and matches the theme of the site. https://unsplash.com/photos/pMKm9pybnTE

 Smaller images were used on the homepage and the factoids page which fit into the aesthetic of the site and were relevant to the subject matter.
 They provide a pleasant visual experience.

+Font awesome icons relevant to the subject matter were used to add visual appeal.

 # Features